-She looked into the hidden corner of the dining room at a very short man with messy gray hair and a camera pressed to his face.
+She looked around the corner at an extremely short man with curly gray hair and a camera pressed to his eye.
 She moved to the next table to wipe up the crumbs that had been missed earlier.
 Now she was able to see the subject of the photograph.
 A tall man in an oxford shirt and blue coat sat solitary at the table.
-Just past thirty maybe, and not noticeably attractive at first glance, especially with his forehead wrinkled and a bored expression his face.
+Almost thirty maybe, and not noticeably attractive at first glance, especially with his forehead wrinkled in irritation.
 He was looking down at his spotless plate and she peeked at him again.
 He had honey brown eyes, and a gentle mouth.

-The place was set before him but his plate was empty.
+The table was set before him but his plate was empty.
 She watched as he smiled at the camera.
 Oh.
 Shorty was right.
 It wasn’t a smile.
 It was a goofy smirk.

 “No good,” Shorty said.
 “Try again.”

 All he got was a sulky expression that made the man’s face look sullen and dark.
 “I don’t like having my picture taken.”

 “It’s not like the pictures were my idea.”